-Ethiopian Airlines says crash victim DNA tests will take up to six months
+Ethiopian Airlines says crash victim DNA tests will take up to 6 months

 The return of remains - most of which are charred and fragmented - would take up to six months, the papers said, but in the meantime earth from the crash site would be given.

-Abdulmajid Sheriff, a Kenyan whose Yemeni brother-in-law died, said they had already held a service.
+Abdulmajid Sheriff, a Kenyan whose Yemeni brother-in-law died, said the family had already held a service.

 “We are Muslims we didn’t care about that (earth).
 We did yesterday our prayers at the mosque and that is all for us.”

-Experts say it is too soon to know what caused the crash, but aviation authorities worldwide have grounded Boeing’s 737 MAXs, as concerns over the plane caused the company’s share price to tumble by around 10 percent.
+Experts say it is too soon to know what caused the crash, but aviation authorities worldwide have grounded Boeing’s 737 MAXs, as concerns over the plane caused the company’s share price to tumble.

 Flight data has already indicated some similarities with a crash by the same model of plane during a Lion Air flight in October.
 All 189 people onboard were killed.
 Both planes crashed within minutes of take off after pilots reported problems.

+France’s air accident investigation agency said on Saturday it was working on the Ethiopian flight’s black boxes in coordination with teams from Boeing as well as U.S. and EU aviation safety authorities.

-The grounding of Boeing’s 737 MAX jets after the crash in Ethiopia has had no immediate financial impact on airlines using the planes, but it will get painful for the industry the longer they do not fly, companies and analysts said on Friday
+The grounding of the 737 MAX jets has had no immediate financial impact on airlines using the planes, but it will get painful for the industry the longer they do not fly, companies and analysts said on Friday.

-Boeing plans to release upgraded software for its 737 MAX in a week to 10 days, sources familiar with the matter said.
+Boeing plans to release upgraded software for the 737 MAX in a week to 10 days, sources familiar with the matter said.

 The U.S. planemaker has been working on a software upgrade for an anti-stall system and pilot displays on its fastest-selling jetliner in the wake of the deadly Lion Air crash.

-Writing by Katharine Houreld; Editing by Alexander Smith
+Additional reporting by Maggie Fick; Writing by Katharine Houreld; Editing by Alexander Smith and Mark Potter